 - Meyer Lemons.
 Use fresh squeezed Meyer lemon juice.
 Use an electric juicer to get the most juice out of the lemons.

-- Whole Eggs and Egg Yolks.
+- Large Eggs and Egg Yolks.
 The eggs add flavor, thicken the curd and create a creamy texture.
 They also make a stable emulsion - meaning the curd won't separate or break apart when it cools.

 - Granulated Sugar.
 Sugar adds sweetness, but the main purpose of the sugar is to combine with the eggs to create a creamy custard.
 The sugar breaks up the protein clumps in the eggs, which results in raising the temperature in which the eggs set.
 Permitting the egg proteins to set slow and disperse with the other ingredients results in a smooth and creamy lemon curd.

 - Unsalted Butter.
 Butter adds richness to the curd and helps make the curd satiny smooth.
+However if you're allergic to dairy, you can leave out the butter.

 What Are Meyer Lemons